 Are you looking to upgrade your lifestyle?
 Acquiring a second passport is an excellent way to increase your freedom and global mobility.
-Launched in 2017 by the Vanuatu government, the Citizenship by Investment Program is a unique scheme in the South Pacific granting investors and their families a Vanuatu passport in exchange for an economic investment.
+Launched in 2017 by the Vanuatu government, the Citizenship by Investment Program is a unique scheme in the South Pacific granting investors and their families a passport in exchange for economic investment.
 In just a month, obtain a second passport giving you access to 96 countries along with a second home with great tax benefits.

 Vanuatu Passport Benefits